Digitalfire Ceramic Materials Database

 Lizella clay (right) vs. Redart (left) at cones 4, 2, 02, 04 (top to bottom).
 The redart is much more vitreous and reaches almost zero porosity by cone 4 whereas the Lizella goes only down to 11%.

-A sculpture clay containing 40% ball clay, 10% kaolin, 10% low fire redart (for color and maturity), some quartz and 25% 20x48 grog.
+A cone 10R sculpture clay containing 40% ball clay, 10% kaolin, 10% low fire redart (for color and maturity), some quartz and 25% 20x48 grog.
 This fine grained base produces a body that feels smoother than it really is and is very plastic.
+It is even throwable on the wheel.

 Stoneware at cone 02?
 Yes.
 These test bars are fired to cone 02.
 The top body is 50:50 Redart and a silty raw material from Plainsman Clays (named 3D) plus some bentonite and 1% iron.
 The bottom one also has 5% Ferro Frit 3110.
 The porosity: The bottom one is 3%, the top one 8%.
 So each 1% frit reduces the porosity by 1% in this case.